 Protesters Turn Violent in Pakistan

-KARACHI, Pakistan (AP) _ Hundreds of Shiite Muslim protesters threw bricks at a fast food restaurant, burned cars and damaged a gas station Saturday in southern Pakistan before the funeral for a member of the minority group killed in an attack on a bus.
+KARACHI, Pakistan (AP) _ Hundreds of Shiite Muslim protesters threw bricks at fast food restaurants, burned cars and damaged two gas stations Saturday in southern Pakistan before the funeral for a member of the minority group killed in a bus attack.

-Police fired tear gas to disperse about 600 demonstrators who also burned a police checkpoint and broke windows of dozens of shops in the port city of Karachi.
+Police fired tear gas to disperse the crowd of about 600 who also set fire to a police checkpoint and an oil tanker in the port city of Karachi.

 No injuries were reported and no arrests were made.

-Authorities said they ``exercised maximum restraint″ and used force only when the protesters started damaging public and private property, including a KFC restaurant.
+Authorities said they ``exercised maximum restraint″ and used force only when the mob started causing damage to public and private property, breaking windows of dozens of shops.

 ``The people were angry and emotional,″ said Mohammed Boota, a police deputy superintendent. ``We tried our best to handle them politely, but they did not cooperate with us.″